Korina Jocson

 Biography

-Dr. Korina Jocson is Associate Dean Academic and Associate Professor of Digital Futures in the Faculty of Education at York University.
-Her administrative role entails providing strategic leadership and support of academic matters in the Faculty.
-Her scholarly interests include youth literacies and cultural studies, digital media and learning ecologies, race and ethnic studies in the diasporas, arts-based pedagogies, and critical methodologies.
-Her thinking is informed by radical women of color feminisms and decolonial praxis in doing inquiry.
-Her earlier research on youth poetry led to exploring youth cultural production and expressive cultures, further prompting questions about what/whose literacies and forms of knowledge count and potential ways of addressing inequitities across settings.
+Korina Jocson is Associate Professor of Digital Futures in the Faculty of Education at York University.
+Her scholarly interests include youth literacies and cultural studies, digital media and learning ecologies, race and ethnic studies in education, critical pedagogies, and arts-based qualitative methodologies.
+Her thinking is informed by radical women of color feminisms and decolonial inquiry.
+Her earlier research on youth poetry led to youth cultural production more broadly, including expressive cultures and civic engagement through digital media, further prompting questions about what/whose literacies and knowledges count while addressing educational and social inequities across settings.
+Recent studies in multimedia and information technologies have propelled related questions about the futures of pedagogy, technocultures and workplace learning, and AI in education.

 Carter, C., Rashid, M., Scherrer, B., & Jocson, K.M.
 (2023). there, not there: (un)disciplining study off the writing tracks/tracts.
 Qualitative Studies, 8(1), 250-278. https://tidsskrift.dk/qual/article/view/136809/181306